MobileChromeApps/cordova-plugin-service-worker/README.md

 ## Caveats

-* Having multiple ServiceWorkers in your app is unsupported.
+* Having multiple Service Workers in your app is unsupported.
-* ServiceWorker uninstallation is unsupported.
+* Service Worker uninstallation is unsupported.
+* IndexedDB is unsupported.